akinevz0/graphbrowser/README.md

 # README

+This project aims to develop a software package that will enable its users to visualise page dependencies without having to view the page content.

 PagerTS is a command line utility that provides the user with a portable tool for transforming URLs into a JSON Objects.

+GraphBrowser is the graphical user interface to PagerTS using Quarkus and web technologies.

-The output of this command represents the set of navigable items within a webpage.
+The output of the CLI represents the set of navigable items within a webpage.
 These can be used to represent a hierarchy of web objects linking from page to page within the World Wide Web.

-GraphBrowser is the graphical user interface to PagerTS using Quarkus and web technologies.

 ## Dependencies